 Try using a louder voice and maintain eye contact.
 I was shocked by how much of a difference this made!

-If you have problems with your voice, read our guide on how to overcome a quiet voice.
+If you have problems with your voice, read our guide on how to talk louder.

 7. Start talking without waiting for a pause when someone else finished talking

 If you are as polite in group conversations as you are in 1-on-1 conversations, you won’t get many opportunities to talk.

 Group conversations are more about entertainment and less about getting to know each other.
 People are okay with being cut off in a high-energy group conversation than in a calm 1-on-1 conversation.

 Don’t talk over people, but feel free to talk as soon as they’ve made their point.

 Someone: So that’s why I prefer Europe because you don’t need a car all the time.
 It’s like, gah now I have to get in my car just to…

 You: Yeah I agree, New York is the exception though.
 They have a bike-share program now, too.

 If you want to get into a conversation, you can direct a question to a specific person.
 When you do, that person will be more compelled to answer.
 Make sure the question is related to the topic and relevant to everyone.